 Since 1996 the AUC Press has presented the annual Naguib Mahfouz Medal for Literature, a major award in support of contemporary Arabic literature in translation.

-The award, consisting of a silver medal and a cash prize, as well as translation and publication throughout the English-speaking world, is presented annually on 11 December, the birthday of Nobel laureate Naguib Mahfouz, by the President of the American University in Cairo in the presence of the Minister of Culture and many other prominent leaders of Egypt’s cultural life.
+The award, consisting of a silver medal, a cash prize of US$5,000, and the translation and publication of the winning novel throughout the English-speaking world, is presented annually on 11 December, the birthday of Nobel laureate Naguib Mahfouz, by the president of the American University in Cairo in the presence of the Egyptian minister of culture and many other prominent leaders of Egypt’s cultural life.

-The Naguib Mahfouz Medal for Literature is awarded for the best contemporary novel published in Arabic (but not yet in English) in the last two years and is selected every fall by the Mahfouz Award Committee, which includes Dr. Tahia Abdel Nasser, Dr. Shereen Abouelnaga, Dr. Mona Tolba, Dr. Humphrey Davies, and Dr. Rasheed El-Enany.
+The Naguib Mahfouz Medal for Literature is awarded for the best contemporary novel published in Arabic (but not yet in English) in 2020 or 2021, selected by the Mahfouz Award Committee: Shereen Abouelnaga, literary critic and professor of English and comparative literature at Cairo University; Adam Talib, associate professor in the School of Modern Languages and Cultures, Durham University; Thaer Deeb, writer, translator, and critic; Hussein Hammouda, professor in the Arabic Department, Cairo University; and Dina Heshmat, assistant professor, Department of Arabic and Islamic Civilizations, the American University in Cairo.
 The award-winning book is subsequently translated and published in an English-language edition by the AUC Press in Cairo, New York, and London.

 Welcoming the award, Nobel laureate Naguib Mahfouz said: “The announcement of this award honoring writers and literature is the most pleasurable event on my birthday.
 I hope that this prize will also help to discover new talents in Arabic literature and introduce them to readers around the world.”